vanitoz/nyc_mhtn_ds_Project_3/README.md

 ![Blight](https://www.newstatesman.com/sites/default/files/styles/cropped_article_image/public/blogs_2014/07/lafayette.jpg?itok=0My_zKs4)

 ## Overview

+    Blight violations are issued by the city to individuals who allow their properties to remain in a deteriorated condition.
+    Blight has become a serious problem in Detroit.
+Every year the city issues millions of dollars in fines to violators and every year many of those tickets go unpaid.
+Following up and enforcing these fines can become extremely costly as well and as such they want to use predictive analytics to increase ticket compliance.

     For this project we wanted to better predict when someone in Detroit would not only allow their property to fall to blight but also not be compliant with the fines issued afterwards.